Top

 Share

-• At an outflow of 266 cfs, Island Park Reservoir is 88% full and filling very slowly.
+• At an average outflow of 205 cfs, Island Park Reservoir gained 435 ac-ft/day over the weekend and is 76% full, compared to 54% full on average.

 Senior Scientist